publisha/publisha.github.io/_papers/iterativepublishing.md

 What do we know about versioning in print and digital publishing and how might we borrow from practices in software development workflows?

 ## Part 1: Public Facing Versions

-### In Print

-There are a number of conventions that have been used over the years, and some style guides do attempt to establish some kind of standard, if only for their own processes.

-In _The Chicago Manual of Style_[^4] we do find:

->The publishing history of a book, which usually follows the copyright notice, begins with the date (year) of original publication, followed by the number and date of any new edition.
-In books with a long publishing history, it is acceptable to present only the original edition and the latest edition in the publishing history.

-and also from _The Chicago Manual of Style_ with reference to impression numbers:

-> Impression lines work to the advantage of readers and publishers both—a new impression not only reflects the sales record of a book but also signals that corrections may have been made.

-When it comes to marketing advantage, there must always be a benefit it proclaiming *New Edition*, just as there is when we see a food package on the supermarket shelf that announces with a flourish: *new improved Recipe*.

 ### Definition of Terms

 **Edition** is used together with a date (just the year), to indicate the version of the book.
 So, if you are reading a later edition of the book then it might say so with the date; thus: